Forest caterpillar (Malacosoma disstria)

 Pest description and crop damage The western tent caterpillar and the forest caterpillar are the main tent caterpillar pests in the PNW.
 These insects attack a wide variety of plants, including alder, ash, birch, cottonwood, and willow, as well as fruit trees and roses.
 The adult moths are stout-bodied, light to darker brown, and are active in early to midsummer.
 They are attracted to lights at night.

-Larvae of the forest tent caterpillar are about 2 inches long, blue, with black spattered markings as well as white, footprint-shape marks.
+Larvae of the forest tent caterpillar are about two inches in length, blue, with black spattered markings as well as white, footprint-shape marks.
 Larvae of the western tent caterpillar are hairy, dull yellow-brown, with rows of blue and orange spots on the body.
 Eggs of these moths are laid on twigs or buildings in masses.
-These masses are brown to gray, about 0.7 inch long, and look like Styrofoam.
+These masses are brown to gray, about 0.7 inch in length, and look like a brown foam case.

 The larvae of both species feed in large groups on foliage of host plants and can do significant damage by defoliation.
 Larvae of western tent caterpillars build large silken tents over leaves on which they feed.
 Larvae of forest tent caterpillars build mats of webbing rather than tents.
 Larvae can totally defoliate small trees, which may not kill them but reduces growth and makes the trees more susceptible to diseases or harsh weather.
 Healthy trees usually will grow new leaves by midsummer.
 Tent caterpillars rarely cause enough damage in commercial pear orchards to warrant treatment.

 Biology and life history The moths overwinter as egg masses on twigs or buildings.
 The eggs hatch in spring as buds break in April or May.
-The young larvae feed in groups for 5 to 6 weeks, growing larger and molting four times.
+The young larvae feed in groups for five to six weeks, growing larger and molting four times.
 As they mature, they split into smaller groups and move to new feeding sites in the tree.
-The larvae pupate starting in mid-June, and the adults emerge 7 to 10 days later.
+The larvae pupate starting in mid-June, and the adults emerge seven to ten days later.
 The adults mate, and lay overwintering eggs.
 There is one generation per year.